Skip to main content

 Speech-language pathology

 Delivered by a registered Speech-Language Pathologist ().
-Covers assessment, therapy for communication, language development, feeding and swallowing if related to autism, and augmentative and alternative communication (AAC) training.
+Covers assessment, therapy for communication, language development, feeding and swallowing if related to autism, and AAC training.

 Occupational therapy